ryandinnh/kmeans-clustering/README.md

 2D_data.txt is an X and Y value data set used for unclustered and clustered K data plots.

 testX.txt, testY.txt, trainX.txt, and trainY.txt are data sets for Kmeans clustering testing.

+unclustered-dataplot.py is a scatterplot representation of "2D_data.txt" without K clusters.
+Cam be modified to represent any data set with X and Y value columns.